phani-sudo/build-guide-1/topic/k2c-qli-build-ga/introduction.rst

 - Download prebuilt flashable images (includes Platform eSDK) using the links in the table *Artifactory links to prebuilt flashable images and eSDK* of the `Release Notes <https://docs.qualcomm.com/bundle/publicresource/topics/RNO-241225194606/ReleaseNote.html#prebuilt-flashable-images-along-with-esdk>`__.

 - The Platform eSDK is an installer generated from the Qualcomm Linux software.
-It provides a complete Yocto environment that allows you to sync, modify, compile, and install applications and open-source plug-ins.
+It provides a complete Yocto environment that allows you to sync, change, compile, and install applications and open-source plug-ins.
 For more information, see :ref:`Download the Platform eSDK <download_platform_esdk>`.

 - To flash the prebuilt flashable images, see :ref:`Flash software images <flash_images>`.